jopemachine-arvis/arvis/documents/scriptfilter-json-format-description.md

 required: `false`

-You can press the shift key above the item to open the quicklook window.
+Users can press the `shift + space` key above the item to open the quicklook window.

 The window displays the file path or url that was passed on.